JPHR593/Ultra-Doc-Intelligence/README.md

 1. **Pre-answer confidence threshold:** A preliminary confidence score is computed from retrieval similarity and rerank score alone.
 If this falls below **0.25**, the system returns `"NOT_FOUND"` immediately without calling the answering LLM as it is balanced which can also catch genuine misses and allows answers on short / sparse docs.
 Saves cost and prevents low-quality responses.

-2. **LLM grounding instruction:** Claude Sonnet is instructed via system prompt to answer *only* from provided excerpts, cite which excerpt it used, and return the exact string `"NOT_FOUND: ..."` if the answer isn't in context.
+2. **LLM grounding instruction:** Claude Haiku is instructed via system prompt to answer *only* from provided excerpts, cite which excerpt it used, and return the exact string `"NOT_FOUND: ..."` if the answer isn't in context.
 Claude's instruction-following makes this highly reliable.

 3. **Answer coverage check:** After Claude answers, we measure what fraction of the answer's tokens appear in the retrieved chunks.
 Low coverage (< 30%) on a non-"NOT_FOUND" answer is a signal of hallucination — this feeds into the final confidence score and can push it below the display threshold.